About Sangham

 Lived experience and observation

 Understanding what actually holds up under pressure, what translates from the cushion or the consulting room into the complexity of daily life.
 This is perhaps the most undervalued dimension of inner work.
 Theory is abundant.
 Practical wisdom, developed through years of sustained practice, teaching, and honest self-observation, is rare.
-Sangham prioritises what works, tested through experience, refined through relationship, and validated by results.
+Sangham prioritises what works, tested through experience and refined through relationship.

 These are not treated as separate domains.
 They are woven into a single, practical approach where each element supports and informs the others.
 The result is something that feels both more complete and more precise than what any one tradition can offer alone.